greezybacon/doku2trac/README.md

 Will convert the *start* page of *Dokuwiki* and use `trac-admin` to import it into trac.
 The page name will be kept the same and converted to *trac*'s CamelCase convention.

+**Note:** that if `trac-admin` is not in your `PATH`, you will need to give the full path of its location

+    doku2trac -t /usr/bin/trac-admin -d /path/to/dokuwiki start